DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 <br><br>

 ### What do the Run Results Look Like?
-When you run the [basic script](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_basic_script.sql) in Oracle SQL Developer ([free download here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)), the following output is returned:
+When you run the [basic script](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_basic_script.sql) in Oracle SQL Developer ([free download here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)), the output below is returned.

+Note the following:
+1. You must load the basic validation script into SQL Developer (or equivalent IDE)
+2. Be sure to click the "Run script" button (or equivalent in other IDEs) so that all test cases will output to a single text document on screen (**not** 66 separate grids)
+3. The output is concisely laid out for all 6 data validation test cases.
+The test_id (eg: T001) is column #1, followed by the status (eg: pass or fail) in column #2, and finally ends with the test description on the right in column #3 (because width varies so much want it on the end for better readability).
 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/img/05_data_val_oracle_run_results1.png">